henhouseai/henhouse/README.md

 pip install -r requirements.txt
 ```

 The `dependency-list` command identifies which requirements are needed.
-Some commands (like `flask-start`, `http-deploy`, `install`) require Unix-specific modules and will show as "Failed" on Windows - these are deployment commands meant for Ubuntu servers.
+Some commands (like `flask-start`, `http-deploy`, `install`) require Unix-specific modules and will show as "Failed" on Windows - these are deployment commands meant for Linux servers (developed and tested on Ubuntu, but should work on most Linux distributions).

-**What This Enables:**

-- Agent helper trained on Henhouse architecture - can explain commands, help with debugging, and guide you through the system
-- Ability to explore all available commands, actions, backends, MCP tools, and page classes
-- Debug system access - use `-log`, `-debug`, `-trace` flags to see what's happening under the hood
-- Debug filtering - use `-whitelist`, `-graylist`, `-blacklist` to focus debug output
-- Local testing capability - test commands and see output without any installation

 **Try It Out:**

-Have your agent help you explore the system.
-Ask it to explain what different commands do, try various listers to see what's available, and experiment with debug flags to understand how the system works.
-This is your foundation for everything that comes next.
+- Train your agent by having it read the context documentation files - this gives it the knowledge to explain commands, help with debugging, and guide you through the system
+- Explore available commands using listers - try `command-list`, `action-list`, `backend-list`, `mcp-list`, `class-list`, and others to see what's available
+- Experiment with debug flags - use `-log`, `-debug`, `-trace` to see what's happening under the hood
+- Use debug filtering - try `-white`, `-gray`, `-black` to focus debug output on specific modules, files, or functions
+- Control debug output volume with `-debug-limit` - by default each function shows up to 10 debug/log messages before being quieted, use `-debug-limit 0` for unlimited output
+- Test commands locally without installation - all of this works by just running Python code directly

 ### Tier 2: Server Installation and Git Sync